 Well is not about repressing the anger, if it made you angry …IT’S TOO FREAKING LATE!

-You really have to ELEVATE your thinking now…
+You have to ELEVATE your thinking!

-The key here is to recognize your Mom’s behavior is solely a product of the disease, …SHE’S SICK!
+The key here is to recognize your Mom’s behavior is a product of the disease, …SHE’S SICK!

-So the caregiving hack here is simple:
+The caregiving hack here is simple:

 RISE ABOVE the circumstances and OWN the outcome from the Get-Go!

 This is how you CRACK THE CODE to the traumatizing, unexpected and immobilizing effects of negative emotions such as anger, embarrassment, helplessness, guilt, grief, depression, and worry…

-…and start feeling positive emotions like gratitude, joy, hope, serenity, kindness, inspiration, and love.
+And start feeling positive emotions.
+Like gratitude, joy, hope, serenity, kindness, inspiration, and love.

-Regardless of what you are feeling, remember it’s ok to feel that way… but NOT OK to not recognize it, or not know why!
+Regardless of what you are feeling, remember it’s OK to feel that way… but NOT OK to not recognize it, or not know why!

 Hope you can put this knowledge to good use, but if you are good to go… share it with someone you feel could use it.
-Thank you!Claudio Alegre is the Chief Content Writer for Angel Home Care Services on the Web and Patient and Family Relations Advocate off the Web.
+Thank you!Claudio Alegre is the CEO & Chief Content Writer for Angel Home Care Services on the Web and Patient and Family Advocate off the Web.
 He lives in Miami with his wife and 3 boys.
 He's passionate about healthcare and all things caregiving.
 He can be reached at [email protected] or directly at 305.220.4544

 ATTENTION!
 Get Your Free Report on How To Get Help at Home for an Elderly Parent… without going broke in the process!

 We help families get the personal care services at home they need and deserve regardless of the insurance landscape or personal situation!

-CALL: 305-220-4544 [Miami Dade Area]
+(305) 220-4544 [Miami Dade Area]

-1-877-746-8908 [For Out of Area Families]
+(877) 746-8908 [For Out of Area Families]